 You deserve to get away for the weekend and boy, do we have the perfect place for you.
 After taking in the breathtaking scenery that comprises the area surrounding Laurel River Lake, you will undoubtedly return to Louisville feeling completely refreshed and ready to tackle the week.
 Located about 2 and a half hours outside of Louisville in London, Kentucky, Laurel River Lake makes the perfect spot for a relaxing weekend getaway.

-Nestled among the pristine beauty of Daniel Boone National Forest, you will find Laurel River Lake surrounded by a multitude of quiet coves and tall cliffs.
+Nestled among the pristine beauty of Daniel Boone National Forest, you will find Laurel River Lake surrounded by a multitude of quiet coves, beaches, and tall cliffs.
 Attempt to wash away your cares and worries in the swimming area available at the spillway of Laurel River Lake dam.
 Stated to be one of the deepest and cleanest lakes in Kentucky with a diameter of a whopping 5,600 acres, you will certainly find a moment of solace somewhere along the shore.

 Hey, if peaceful reflection is not your thing and you’d prefer to blow off some steam, Laurel River Lake can accommodate that, too.
 Two marinas, Grove Marina and Holly Bay Marina, are available with all the equipment you need to get wet and wild.
 Allow yourself to be jostled about on a tube or water ski propelled forward by a boat rented on site.
 Snorkel in the clear waters in pursuit of bass, rainbow trout, bluegill, and catfish.
 Go crazy- but not too crazy, because lifeguards are not provided.
 So supervise your kiddos, leash your pets, and enjoy yourself!